A pull request is a way to ask for the changes in one branch (or any commit, really) to be integrated into another. Here's a practical example.

-- The creator of a pull request can often ask for a code review from other developers
+The creator of a pull request can often ask for a code review from other developers

-- The interface for managing a pull request often allows for discussing the pull request
+The interface for managing a pull request often allows for discussing the pull request

 The pull request author or someone else can push further commits to the branch to be merged, updating the pull request

 You can certainly have a workflow with a single repository, doing your work in a feature branch and then making a pull request to merge that into the master branch, for example.
 However, this means you need write permissions to that repository in order to push your feature branch to it.
 In a fork-based pull request workflow, you push the feature branch to your fork, then make a pull request asking for this to be integrated into the original repository.

 A Practical Example

 Let’s look at an example continuing on from where we left off last chapter.
 We had created a local clone of our fork and added the original repository as a remote called upstream.
 Now, we will create and checkout a new feature branch:

 Let’s say that at this point, the master branch of the upstream repository gets updated.
 In the long run, we certainly want to keep our local clone updated, so any new branches can build on the latest code.
 Moreover, what if the upstream update touches the same code as the feature we are working on?
 For a variety of reasons, we may want to rebase our feature branch on the upstream master branch.
 This is why we added the upstream remote.
 Using this, we can checkout the master branch of our clone, pull from upstream, checkout the feature branch, and rebase that on the updated master branch:

 Finally, we’ll push our feature branch to our fork, to prepare for making the pull request.
 I’ll add the -u option to make my local branch track the remote branch.

 $ git push -u origin feature/header

 Note that at this point, the feature branch in our fork repository is up-to-date, but the master branch is not.
 We can update that from our clone as well:

-$ git checkout master $ git push
+$ git checkout master

 To create the pull request, we locate the feature/header branch inside our fork on GitHub and click the “New pull request” button, next to the branch dropdown on the left: